socializer/socializer/README.md

 * Refactoring
 * Testing (over at [socializer.froggedsoft.com](http://socializer.froggedsoft.com)) and creating issues for me to solve
 * Correcting logged issues
-* Correcting my english!
+* Correcting my English!
 (I'm a french Canadian, so don't hesitate to fix my sentences or whole paragraphs.)